mahyakabiri/agentic-review/README.md

 ## Why this exists

-At [Snapp](https://snapp.ir) — Iran's largest ride-hailing platform — I introduced Claude Code-based workflows into our frontend team's daily code review process.
+I introduced Claude Code-based workflows into daily code review process.
 The result was a **35% reduction in time spent on routine review comments**, freeing engineers to focus on architecture and product decisions rather than mechanical feedback.

 This project is the public version of that idea: a standalone, composable CLI that any engineering team can drop into their workflow or CI pipeline.